yic03685/Y/README.md

 ```

 ### Observe a property
-No properties would be initialized until you observe it.
+No property would be initialized until you observe it.
 Both model and collection provide with an observe method to observe one or many properties.
 For example, if you want to observe the fullName from the User model
 ```
 y.get("User").observe("fullName").subscribe((name)=>console.log(name))